Optimizing Power BI for Mobile Devices

 Performance Optimization for Mobile

 Mobile connections are often slower and less reliable than desktop networks.
-Optimize for performance:
+A report that loads in 2 seconds on corporate WiFi may take 12+ seconds on a 4G connection.
+Optimize aggressively:

 The Power BI mobile app (available for iOS and Android) offers capabilities beyond the web browser: